What to Do in Montreal: A Complete Guide

 - Jean-Talon Market: A must-visit for food enthusiasts.

-- Old Harbour: Explore the Quai de l’Horloge and its observation tower, the Bonsecours market, the Pointe-à-Callières Museum, Place Jacques
+- Old Port: Explore the Quai de l’Horloge and its observation tower, the Bonsecours market, the Pointe-à-Callières Museum, Place Jacques

 - Cartier, the Ferris wheel, Notre-Dame de Montréal Basilica, Château Ramezay, and its museum.

-- Sunset spots: Enjoy breathtaking sunsets at the Ville Marie Observatory (currently closed) or have dinner at the Enfants terribles restaurant.
+- Sunset spots: Enjoy breathtaking sunsets at the the former Ville Marie Observatory or have dinner at the Enfants terribles restaurant.
 Alternatively, you can also visit the Olympic Park observation tower, Jarry Park, St. Joseph’s Oratory, or the Port of Montreal observation tower.

 Of course, Montreal offers numerous other attractions, but we’ll save those for another time!
 If you’re in the neighbourhood, I invite you to discover the Charlevoix region!